elyobelyob/central-core-hub-addon-releases/central-core-hub/README.md

 - This repository includes a workflow: `.github/workflows/release.yml`.
 - Push a git tag (for example `1.0.0`) to trigger the workflow which will build multi-arch images and push them to `ghcr.io/elyobelyob/central-core-hub:<tag>` and `:latest`.

+HAOS reliability notes

+- `init: true` is enabled so the container runs with proper init handling.
+- `stage: stable` and `timeout: 30` are set in the add-on config to help Supervisor manage lifecycle.
+- `ports` and `watchdog` are provided (web UI assumed on port `8080`) — Supervisor will use the `watchdog` URL to validate add-on health.
+- The Docker image includes `io.hass.*` labels (build-time) to improve Supervisor compatibility.

+If you want HAOS to build the add-on locally instead of pulling from GHCR, Supervisor will use `Dockerfile` and `build.yaml` from the add-on folder.
+Building on the Pi can be slow; pushing prebuilt images to GHCR is faster for users.

 Example (create annotated tag and push):